kingsleynweye/ut_building_scraper/README.md

 python -m ut_building_scraper -h
 ```

-To get the data for in-code use or storage, make use of the `Scraper` class.
+To get the data for in-code use or storage, make use of the `Scrape` class.
 ```python
 from ut_building_scraper.scrape import Scrape